 the provision of late night refreshment (between the hours of 11pm and 5am)

 You can download a copy of our 'Statement of Licensing Policy' from the Documents section.
-The policy was amended to include a CIP for Armley and approved at a meeting of full Council on 15 January 2014.
+The policy was amended to include a CIP for Armley and approved at a meeting of full Council on 14th September 2016.
 It is reviewed every five years, or more often if necessary.
-A copy of the policy can be found in the Documents section.
+A copy of the policy can also be found in the Documents section.